Acts Applicable to COVID 19

 Many of these powers are prescribed in Municipal Corporation Acts governing “major municipal areas,” or Public Health Acts that also provide municipal-level commissioners or collectors with quarantine or other powers.
-These can be in relation to removal of a person to separate premises for medical treatment, Cleansing or disinfecting any building or part of any building or any articles, taking special measures in case of the outbreak of dangerous or epidemic diseases.
+These can be in relation to r t

 The ambit of section 2 of the Epidemic Diseases Act is wide enough to allow a state or a lower functionary in the administration, in dealing with an emergency caused by the outbreak of a dangerous disease, to seek or require the cooperation of the public or corporate bodies in the public or private sectors.
 If the desired cooperation is not forthcoming, a regulation may be imposed.
 Failure to obey or comply with restrictions imposed by such a regulation constitutes a punishable violation.

 The judiciary in India ensures transparency in government actions and executive orders.
 One can seek judicial review of executive orders and regulations.
 The Parliament of India has also enacted a Freedom of Information Act, requiring transparency in government actions.

 PHEIC: mandates reporting to WHO about disease in question